 Directions

-2. In a mixing bowl, combine the ground turkey, bread crumbs, egg, parsley, garlic, and Parmesan cheese if using.
+- In a big bowl, mix turkey, bread crumbs, egg, parsley, garlic and cheese if you want.
 Season with salt and pepper.

 Advice for Perfect Turkey Meatballs